shyf1234567/CMPT409-Project/README.md

-# CMPT409-Project
+# CMPT409 Project
 This is a CMPT409 Course project in SFU.

+## WARNING :warning:
 Only for study and discussion use and NO plagiarism!